madscientist42/meta-runit/README.md

 - If you specify, "DEFAULT" in all caps, in that variable, it will explicitly take each and every sv/<foo> configuration
 - If you specify the names of the services that you want enabled in a space separated list (where the name is <foo> for sv/foo> ) with or without moderators";log" in the mix sets it up for per-service logging.
 Order doesn't matter on the modifiers ) it will enable the specified services to launch at boot.

+_**Current State of Affairs**_

+We have a decent mix of baseline services working in the layer.
+This is now something previewable and usable in it's base form along with mminimal mods with your distribution (pha-linux, etc...) to support using Connman and IWD (or not...we reccomend you contemplate that though...).
+You will need to add services for the daemons we haven't gotten done yet.
+This layer accepts pull requests for anything services-wise that involves meta/meta-poky.
+There will be a metadata layer that requires this one that will provide supports for meta-openembedded.
+That will accept pull requests for support recipes for those layers.